mpaperno/MSFS-Tools/SimConnect-Request-Tracker/README.cpp.md

 #### `public inline `[`RequestData`](#struct_sim_connect_request_tracker_1_1_request_data)` const & `[`getRequestRecord`](#class_sim_connect_request_tracker_1afc54be1bc74f3736098da3b1b80732d0)`(uint32_t dwSendId, uint32_t ex, uint32_t idx)` <a id="class_sim_connect_request_tracker_1afc54be1bc74f3736098da3b1b80732d0"></a>

 Try to find and return a request record for the given dwSendId.
-If no record is found, returns a reference to a static instance which is empty (no method or argument details) except for the dwSendID and exception/index (if passed in to this method).
+If no record is found or the cache is disabled entirely, then it returns a reference to a static instance (which has no method or argument details) populated with the given `dwSendID`, `ex`, and `idx` parameters.

+#### Parameters
+* `dwSendId` The `dwSendId` to look up, typically from the `SIMCONNECT_RECV_EXCEPTION.dwSendId` struct member.

+* `ex` SimeConnect exception ID, typically from the `SIMCONNECT_RECV_EXCEPTION.dwException` member.
+This is stored in the returned RequestRecord, and is resolved to a string name (with [`exceptionName()`](#class_sim_connect_request_tracker_1a24d52985d23977ee470d9f190af39828)) for display with the `RequestData::toString()` or stream operator methods.

+* `idx` SimeConnect exception parameter index, typically from the `SIMCONNECT_RECV_EXCEPTION.dwIndex` member.
+This is stored in the returned RequestRecord and is displayed in the `RequestData::toString()` or stream operator method outputs.

+**NOTE:** The returned reference should stay in scope unless the cache is shrunk (and that index gets deleted).
+However the data could change at any point if the cache storage slot is reused for a new request.
+Or, in the cases where a reference to a static instance is returned, the next `getRequestRecord()` call will overwrite the static data from the previous call.
+All this to say: **do not store the reference.**

 #### `public template<>`  <br/>`inline static void `[`streamArgs`](#class_sim_connect_request_tracker_1a07d97f8294bdac74bcf1ccf0ff968ad3)`(std::ostream & os, T var1, Args... var2)` <a id="class_sim_connect_request_tracker_1a07d97f8294bdac74bcf1ccf0ff968ad3"></a>